differentpla-net/differentpla-net.github.io/_posts/2006-01-18-error-failed-to-generate-a-user-instance-of-sql-server.md

 ---
 I was just hacking something together in Visual Web Developer Express, and was attempting to add a database to my App_Data directory when I ran into problems.

 VWD kept timing out, and giving me a variety of error messages.
-Event Viewer contained the following: <tt>Failed to generate a user instance of SQL Server due to a failure in starting the process for the user instance.
+Event Viewer contained the following: `Failed to generate a user instance of SQL Server due to a failure in starting the process for the user instance.
 The connection will be closed.
-[CLIENT: <local machine="">]</local></tt>
+[CLIENT: <local machine="">]</local>`

-I did some googling, and discovered the solution: you need to delete the <tt>C:\Documents and Settings\_username_\Local Settings\Application Data\Microsoft\Microsoft SQL Server Data\SQLEXPRESS</tt> directory.
+I did some googling, and discovered the solution: you need to delete the `C:\Documents and Settings\_username_\Local Settings\Application Data\Microsoft\Microsoft SQL Server Data\SQLEXPRESS` directory.

 What everyone else failed to emphasise is that you might need to **restart Windows**.
 Simply bouncing the SQL Server Express service doesn't always fix it.